 One of the most common and avoidable mistakes is misclassifying a household employee as an independent contractor.
-Many people operate under the assumption that hiring a worker as a 1099 independent contractor will help avoid some of the hassle of employment.
-Unfortunately, it isn't that simple.
+Many people operate under the assumption that hiring a worker as a

-worker is not an employee resides on the employer.
+The burden of proof that a worker is not an employee resides on the employer.

 You should be 100% confident that someone you hire as an independent contractor does not, in fact, classify as an employee.